kaito1410/AutoDD_Rev2/README.md

 Code - Ticker Name

-Total - Total score on the ticker for r/pennystock subreddit.
-Higher means more discussions/chatter about this ticker

-Recent - Score of the ticker from the last X hours.
-By default, Recent shows the score from the last 12 hours.
-If you change the interval for example --interval 48, then recent show data from 24 hours ago (48 divide by 2)
+Score - Score of the ticker from the last X hours.
+By default, Recent shows the score from the last 24 hours.
+If you change the interval for example --interval 48, then recent show data from 48 hours ago

-Prev - Score of the ticker from the last X to 2X hour period.
-By default, Prev shows the score from the last 12-24 hour period.
-If you change the interval for example --interval 48, then recent show data from the 24-48 hour period
+Previous - Score of the ticker from the last X - 2X hour period.
+By default, Prev shows the score from the last 24-48 hour period.
+If you change the interval for example --interval 48, then recent show data from the 48-96 hour period

-Change - (Recent score - Prev score) Shows increase or decrease in amount of chatter/discussions about this ticker.
-Positive numbers = increase in discussions, higher numbers means more discussions/chatter about this ticker
+ScoreChange% - Shows increase or decrease in percentage in amount of chatter/discussions about this ticker.
+N/A means that there was no discussion in the previous interval period.

 Rockets - Number of Rocket Emojis

 Price - Current stock price

-%DayChange - Percentage change in todays price compared to yesterday
+1DayChange% - Percentage change in todays price compared to yesterday

-%50DayChange - Percentage change in todays price compared to the last 50 day average
+50DayChange% - Percentage change in todays price compared to the last 50 day average

-%ChangeVol - Percentage Change in volumn from today to the 3 month average
+Vol/3MonthAvg - Ratio of the most recent trading days' volumn to the average in the last 3 month

 Float - Float shares, number of tradable shares of the ticker

+Short/Float% - Amount of short shares / avaliable float for the ticker in percentage

 Industry - Industry of the company if available